maythamfahmi/CryptoNet/README.md

 ### Short intro

-There are 2 way to encrypt and decrypt
+There are 2 ways to encrypt and decrypt content:
  1. Symmetric way (By default):
-    - Same key is used to encrypt and decrypt with.
+    - Use same key to encrypt and decrypt.
  3. Asymmetric way
     - You have 2 keys, Private and Public key.
-    - Use Public key to encrypt with.
+    - Use Public key to encrypt.
-    - Use Private key to decrypt with.
+    - Use Private key to decrypt.
     - You need to generate RSA key pair first (Private/Public key).

 You find the comlete and all [examples](https://github.com/maythamfahmi/CryptoNet/blob/main/CryptoNetCmd/Example.cs) here.